-Figure 1.
-A) Map of the UK with the red squares marking the locations of individual NEWEx submissions that were found to have some valid data.
-The black box marks the $0.2^{\circ} \times 0.2^{\circ}$ region centered on the University of Reading's Atmospheric Observatory, which is analysed in Section 4(a).
-(B-D) The number of observations for each of the available NEWEx observation times as a function of the time these data were submitted to NEWEx, for temperature, cloudiness, wind speed and wind direction, respectively.
+Figure 1. (a) Map of the UK with the red squares marking the locations of individual NEWEx submissions that were found to have some valid data.
+The black box marks the $0.2^{\circ} \times 0.2^{\circ}$ region centred on the University of Reading's Atmospheric Observatory, which is analysed in §4a. (b-e) The number of observations for each of the available NEWEx observation times as a function of the time that these data were submitted to NEWEx, for temperature, cloudiness, wind speed and wind direction, respectively.
 These four panels all share common axes and scaling.

-were established for 471 entries, with 420 linked to a complete postcode unit, 47 to a postcode district and 4 to a postcode area.
+removed as they were submitted before the start time of the experiment (0800) and so could contain no valid data.
+Of the remaining 488 entries, 40 provided location information in a format other than a standard UK postcode.
+From the information provided, we established full or partial UK postcodes for 23 of these 40, and the remaining 17 were removed, including three entries from The Netherlands, Spain and the Republic of Ireland.
+Therefore geographical coordinates were established for 471 entries, with 420 linked to a complete postcode unit, 47 to a postcode district and 4 to a postcode area.
 These 471 entries correspond to 309 unique locations, as several participating groups made multiple submissions.
 As the overwhelming majority of submissions were linked to a full postcode unit, hereafter it is assumed that any errors associated with the approximate locations attributed to the postcode districts and areas will have a negligible effect on our analyses.
-The geographical distribution of NEWEx submissions is illustrated in Figure 1A, demonstrating that the submissions extend across the southern and central regions of the UK but become increasingly sparse to the northern and western regions, appearing to approximately follow the distribution of population density.
+The geographical distribution of NEWEx submissions is illustrated in figure 1a, demonstrating that the submissions extend across the southern and central regions of the UK but become increasingly sparse to the northern and western regions, appearing to approximately follow the distribution of population density.
 Many submissions are clustered around London and in southeast England.

 Further to removing submissions received before the beginning of the experiment, it was also considered prudent to remove all measurements attributed to observation times later than the recorded submission time.
-In these instances we do not remove the entire submission, but mask the erroneous observations from further analysis.
-This error occurred infrequently and removes only 41 values from the complete set of 15606 observations collated by NEWEx.
+In these instances, we do not remove the entire submission, but mask the erroneous observations from further analysis.
+This error occurred infrequently and removes only 41 values from the complete set of 15 606 observations collated by NEWEx.

-Figure 1A highlights that the NEWEx observations are not uniformly spatially distributed, whilst panels B-E of Figure 1 consider how the observations are distributed among the NEWEx observation times and as a function of submission time.
-For each parameter and each observation time, the number of observations received by NEWEx before a given submission time was calculated for submission times ranging from 0830 until 2330, in steps of 30 minutes.
-The distribution of the number of observations is shown for temperature, cloudiness, wind speed and wind direction in panels B,C,D and E, respectively.
+Figure 1a highlights that the NEWEx observations are not uniformly spatially distributed, while figure 1(b-e) considers how the observations are distributed among the NEWEx observation times and as a function of submission time.
+For each parameter and each observation time, the number of observations received by NEWEx before a given submission time was calculated for submission times ranging from 0830 until 2330, in steps of 30 min.
+The distribution of the number of observations is shown for temperature, cloudiness, wind speed and wind direction in figure 1b,c,d and e, respectively.
 Each panel uses the same scaling given by the colour bar on the right of the figure.